-Why the Definitions of "Adjacent", "Tributary", and "Significant Nexus" Are Important
+Why are the definitions of "adjacent", "tributary", and "significant nexus" important?

-As will be discussed shortly, courts are wrestling with the ambiguities contained in SWANCC and have, not surprisingly, come to different conclusions concerning the scope of waters regulated by the Corps after the decision.
+A. As will be discussed shortly, courts are wrestling with the ambiguities contained in SWANCC and have, not surprisingly, come to somewhat different conclusions concerning the scope of waters regulated by the Corps after the decision.
 States, federal agencies, and not for profit organizations have attempted, with difficultly, to determine how much of a "gap" in regulations SWANCC created.
 Individual Corps Districts have interpreted key terms differently in making jurisdictional calls.
 These key terms include "adjacent", "tributary", and "significant nexus".
-Some differences in the scope of Section 404 permitting requirements depending upon the definitions used for these terms can be illustrated:
+Differences in the scope of Section 404 permitting requirements depending upon the definitions used for these terms